Gavin Evans has written a pseudo-scientific book, Black Brain, White Brain: Is Intelligence Skin Deep?

 Really?
 He dismisses Nicolas Wade, who was the New York Times Science editor.
 Apparently, he's not part of the “academic mainstream.”
 Why?
 Because he wrote a “toxic” book, A Troublesome Inheritance, which I also reviewed

-Ultimately, it is these arguments that spoil Evans’s book.
-He is unwilling to grant even one centimeter to the hereditary argument.
+Ultimately, these arguments spoil Evans’s book.
+He is unwilling to grant even one centimeter of the hereditary argument.

 Is it really that unreasonable to say that genetics plays a role in determining intelligence?

-As Evans points out, Nicolas Wade, Steven Pinker, Richard Lynn, and others never argue that DNA determines intelligence or that it is 100% behind your IQ.
-Instead, they all argue that genes explain 30-70% of intelligence, depending on the author and the study.
+As Evans points out, Nicolas Wade, Steven Pinker, Richard Lynn, and others never argue that DNA determines intelligence or is 100% behind your IQ.
+Instead, they all say that genes explain 30-70% of intelligence, depending on the author and the study.

-Evans could win so much respect if he wasn’t so dogmatic and emotional.
-If Evans simply was willing to admit that genes play a small role, even a tiny role (like 10%), then his book would be far more credible than it is.
+Evans could win so much respect if he weren’t dogmatic and emotional.
+If Evans were willing to admit that genes play a small role, even a tiny role (like 10%), then his book would be far more credible than it is.

 Did intelligence stop evolving 100,000 years ago?